Harold Thimbleby

 H. Thimbleby, “Weapons of Maths Construction”, Computing Science New Year Lecture, Glasgow University (2005).

 4.3.
-Invited conference presentations
+Other invited conference presentations

 H. Thimbleby, “Powerful interactive calculators”, TECHFEST, Mumbai (2008).